kevmhughes/fullstackopen/README.md

 ## Part 2: Communicating with the Server

-In this section, the learner will continue their introduction to React.
+In this part, the learner will continue their introduction to React.
 First, they will explore how to render a data collection, such as a list of names, to the screen.
 Afterward, they will examine how a user can submit data to a React application through HTML forms.
 The focus will then shift to how JavaScript code in the browser can fetch and handle data stored on a remote backend server.
 Finally, the learner will take a brief look at a few simple methods for adding CSS styles to their React applications.

+## Part 3: Programming a server with NodeJS and Express

+In this part, the focus shifts to the backend, specifically the implementation of functionality on the server side of the stack.
+The team will create a simple REST API using Node.js in conjunction with the Express library.
+Data for the application will be stored in a MongoDB database, ensuring smooth interaction between the server and the data layer.
+Once the backend is functional, the team will proceed to deploy the application to the internet, making it accessible for use.